Table of Contents

 - Galle. …

-I am planing Sri Lanka solo female travel.
+I am planning Sri Lanka solo female travel.
 What do I need to know?

 Gender is not an obstacle to travel to Sri Lanka, women and men are both equally welcoming on the island.
 Sri Lanka is one of the safest holiday destinations for women travellers.
 Some countries such as India, very often mentioned as worst-places for women travel (check on International women’s travel centre’s top worst holiday destination.) but Sri Lanka on the other hand, is one of the safest holiday destinations for any age group and any gender.